-The Ethiopian calendar is filled with festive events that celebrate the country’s rich traditions.
+The Ethiopian holidays celebrate the country’s rich traditions.
 Cultural affairs and sporting events abound throughout the year, the biggest of which are held in the thriving capital city of Addis Ababa.
 Dance and musical performances are a common theme of traditional events, along with art and religion.

 Genna Festival celebrates the Ethiopian Christmas.
 It falls on January 7 each year (according to the Julian calendar) when night-long church services are held followed by fun fellowships with townsfolk.

 The Timkat Feast is a three-day festival on January 19 that celebrates the baptism of Christ on theJordan River.
 Beautifully decorated tabots (tablets onto which the Ten Commandments are enscribed) that represent the Ark of the Covenant are paraded around the city.

 This huge sporting event is held every four years in March to celebrate athletes from all over the country.
 The competition last a week, enhanced by all kinds of cultural and traditional performances, making the games among the most popular events in Ethiopia.